drepsaj42/Horizon-Futures/README.md

 - Basic POI submission (to be expanded in future versions)
 - Integration with The Graph's existing contracts

-## Current Status and Limitations

-This project is a prototype and has several limitations:

-- Not audited or ready for production use
-- Limited integration with The Graph's infrastructure
-- Basic POI submission functionality (future versions will integrate with Graphcast)
-- Simplified indexer performance checking

 ## Next Steps

 - Full integration with Graphcast for decentralized POI validation